iojini/apt-logistics-credential-theft-exfiltration/README.md

 ### 3. Defense Evasion: Malware Staging Directory

-Searched for the the primary staging directory where malware was stored and found that the primary staging directory C:\ProgramData\WindowsCache was created and hidden using attrib commands.
+Searched for the primary staging directory where malware was stored and found that the primary staging directory C:\ProgramData\WindowsCache was created and hidden using attrib commands.

 **Query used to locate events:**